netzo/fresh-netzo/www/src/docs/netzo/modules.md

 > [`https://deno.land/x/netzo/modules`](https://deno.land/x/netzo/modules)

 **`netzo/modules` exports all official modules to provide essential functionality to add to your projects a plug-and-play fashion.** The Modules page will display a list of all `modules` registered in the `netzo.config` file of the project.
-Modules only work when deployed to Netzo, making them different to [`netzo/plugins`](/docs/netzo/plugins) which are normal [Fresh plugins](https://fresh.deno.dev/) plugins.
+Modules augment ordinary [Fresh](https://fresh.deno.dev/) plugins to integrate with Netzo to boost developer experience and simplify configuration.

 Apart from the core modules listed below, you can always [create custom modules](/docs/platform/projects/modules#custom-modules) by registering them in `netzo.config`.